rh-messaging/activemq-artemis/docs/user-manual/en/clusters.md

   group is used to obtain the list of other servers in the cluster that this cluster connection will make connections to.

+- `topology-scanner-attempts`.
+The number of times the system tries to scan the cluster connection topology for missing cluster nodes.
+Those are nodes discovered by a discovery group or defined by a static connector that are not present in the cluster connection topology.
+  A value of `0` means the system doesn't scan the cluster connection topology for missing cluster nodes.
+  A value of `-1` means the system scans the cluster connection topology until there are no more missing cluster nodes.
+  Default is 30.

 Alternatively if you would like your cluster connections to use a static list of servers for discovery then you can do it like this.